Aderonkehh/play-vault/README.md

 ASSUMPTIONS & KNOWN LIMITATIONS

     Account data is stored securely in MySQL with plaintext passwords (no hashing for demo purposes).

     Game logic and animations are purely client-side.

-No real-time multiplayer or server-side gameplay.

     Auth is session-based using sessionStorage not cookies or JWT.

     No admin or leaderboard for now.

+KNOWN LIMITATIONS

+❗ Limitation: No authentication system is currently implemented; access is open.

+❗ Limitation: Duplicate student-section registration attempts are only checked on the server side.

+❗ Limitation: There’s no form validation for student/course IDs format beyond frontend required fields.

 AUTHORS

 Sruthi Puthiyandy
 Aderonke Babatunde

 Supervised by: Prof. Pragati Dharmale